-Drop Kick.
+Drop Kick

-(3) Letting the ball drop, from the hands on to the ground, and kicking, it the instant it rises.
+(3) A drop kick is made by letting the ball drop from the hands on to the ground, and kicking, it the instant it rises.

-Free Kick.
+Free Kick

-(4) A free kick is a penalty given by the field umpire for a breach of the Laws as provided by Law No. 27, and carries the same privileges as those conferred by the making of a mark.
+(4) A free kick is a penalty given by the field umpire for a breach of the Laws as provided by Law No. 37, and carries the same privileges as those conferred by the making of a mark.